ugochukwu99/NHS-Workforce-Data-Analysis-Using-SQL/Assets/final_project/project_analysis.md

 WHERE YEAR(Time) = 2009
 GROUP BY Staff_Group;
 ```
 ![](../screenshots/Task_number_2.png)

+The data reflects the total NHS staff across different groups in 2009, highlighting significant variations in staffing levels.
+Professionally Qualified Clinical Staff had the highest count at 3,527,521, indicating a substantial presence in this category.
+NHS Infrastructure Support followed with 1,274,581 staff, while Support to Clinical Staff totaled 2,023,869.
+In contrast, Other Staff or Those with Unknown Classification had the lowest count at 28,875.
+Overall, the data suggests a significant concentration of staff within the Professionally Qualified Clinical Staff category.
 ### 3. Task: Calculate the percentage of NHS Infrastructure Support staff relative to total staff for each time period.

 ```